snarlferb/u/README.md

   Outline fonts are commonly used in scalable font formats.
 Fonts can also be stored in a font file as a series of vector shapes called outlines.
-Each outline is defined as a coordinate system (series of points) in what is called the master or EM space.
+Each outline is defined as a coordinate system (series of points) in what is called the master or EM space (will discuss that after).
 Points can be tagged to indicate that they are actually *on the curve*, or alternatively, conic or cubic bezier control points.
 In the latter case, they are called off-curve points; Therefore, on-curve points lie directly on the outline of the glyph and are used to define the main shape of the character.

   A path is a sequence of connected straight line segments and curves that define the outline of a letter or symbol in a font.
 These paths are created using mathematical functions, and Bezier curves